Benjamin-2017/MBD-Development-and-Simulation/README.md

 # MBD-Development-and-Simulation
-using Pilot Input Device,MATLAB/SIMULINK,FlightGear to develop a airplane.
+using Pilot Input Device,MATLAB/SIMULINK,FlightGear to develop a airplane Design and Simulation Environment.

 (1) the Pilot Input Device include Yoke for Elevator and Aileron Control, Rudder,and Throttle